 OTC Hearing Aids are Often Ineffective

 While there are over-the-counter hearing devices on the market at present, they are not technically allowed to be referred to as hearing aids because of how they work.
 Instead, these Personal Sound Amplification Products (PSAPs) simply make all sounds louder, which isn’t effective for very many types of hearing loss.
-Unlike a true hearing aid, PSAPs cannot be programmed for specific sound amplification or fitted by a professional according to your specific needs.
+Unlike a prescription hearing aid, PSAPs cannot be programmed for specific sound amplification or get fitted by a professional according to your specific needs.

 Though “off the shelf” hearing amplifiers are widely available online and in stores, and they have been for years, there’s one critical element they don’t include: a hearing evaluation and fitting by a professional.
 Without a professional exam, it’s impossible to understand the specific type and degree of your hearing loss, making it extremely difficult to choose the right device on your own.
 Additionally, a professional hearing specialist can offer a custom-fitted device, ensuring you are able to wear the aid comfortably and properly.
-OTC hearing devices take a “one size fits all” approach when, in fact, no two people have the same hearing, and in most cases, most people have different hearing in one ear versus the other.
+OTC hearing aids take a “one size fits all” approach when, in fact, no two people have the same hearing, and in most cases, most people have different hearing in one ear versus the other.

 Hearing loss is a condition that typically changes over time, which is another reason it’s important to trust your care to a professional.
-For many patients, hearing loss is such a gradual process that it’s difficult to detect the ongoing changes, and OTC hearing devices can quickly become obsolete.
+For many patients, hearing loss is such a gradual process that it’s difficult to detect the ongoing changes, and OTC hearing aids can quickly become obsolete.
 Because “off the shelf” devices are closed systems with only very basic settings, they cannot be reprogrammed to meet your needs in the same way a true hearing aid can.

 Make a Smart Investment in Your Hearing